GabrielGhe/VimRc/README.md

 ```

 Install pylsp (python lsp server)

 ```
 sudo python -m pip install pylsp
 ```

 2. Run `:PackerSync` or `:PackerInstall` to install all the packer plugins.

-3. Install NerdFont into Iter2 to support lualine and Telescope
+3. Download [FiraCode font](https://www.nerdfonts.com/font-downloads) and double tap "FiraCode Nerd Font Mono" to install on Mac

+4. Update iterm2 to use new profile + new font (Settings -> profiles -> Text) and set it to 15 points size.

-4. Make sure to setup the movement keys for tmux + nvim
+5. Make sure to setup the movement keys for tmux + nvim

+6. Install Mason
+  - :MasonInstall bash-language-server buildifier bzl codelldb pyright rust-analyzer